Gudu SQLFlow Product Docs

 Get Lineage Model

 All SQLFlow lineages can be represented under the lineage model structure.
 It can either be in Json format or in XML format.
-Please refer to this page to read the details information for the lineage mode.
+Please refer to to read the details information for the lineage mode.

 There are several ways to retrieve the SQLFlow lineage mode:

-2. DIrectly copy the lineage model value from SQLFlow Web
+3. DIrectly copy the lineage model value from SQLFlow Web

 A Json/XML format SQLFlow lineage model is now available: